ericdudley/ericdudley/blog/2023-04-21-code-reviews.md

 tldr; Focus on adopting a healthy code review mindset, rather than specific tips, to build a culture of knowledge sharing and improve code quality.

-As a software engineer with several years of experience, I've participated in countless code reviews, both as a reviewer and a PR author.
+As a software engineer, I've participated in countless code reviews, both as a reviewer and a PR author.
 I've seen the good, the bad, and the ugly when it comes to the code review process.
 In this blog post, I'll share my insights on the importance of a healthy code review mindset and how you can adopt it to make your code reviews more effective, efficient, and enjoyable.

 <!--truncate-->